Accessibility

 button

 .
-If the panel is not visible,aria-expanded
+If the panel is not visible, aria-expanded

-is set tofalse
+is set to false

-. - The accordion header
+- The accordion header

 button

-set to the ID of the element containing the accordion panel content. - “Enter” or “Space” key should expand and collapse items.
+- Enter or Space key should expand and collapse items.
 “Arrow” keys move focus to the next focusable element; tabbing allows the user to move to the main content on the page, and should not navigate through the content tree allowing the user to skip it.

 - Avoid keyboard traps when adding components to the content tree.
 For example, the user expands a section, but is unable to navigate to the next focusable element or to tab out of the content tree panel.